Frequently Asked Questions

 Number Portability: A Key Consideration for Your Application

-Number portability allows users to switch providers while keeping their existing numbers.
-In Sint Maarten, this is managed by the BTP and includes both Mobile Number Portability (MNP) and Fixed-to-Mobile Portability.
-The average porting process takes 2-3 business days, but complex cases can take up to 5 business days.
-You should be aware that the BTP website (https://btp.sx/) is the official source for telecommunications regulations in Sint Maarten.
+Number portability in Sint Maarten allows users to switch between carriers (TelEm Group and Flow/Chippie) while retaining their 721 area code phone numbers.
+The Bureau Telecommunication and Post (BTP) manages both Mobile Number Portability (MNP) and Fixed-to-Mobile Portability.
+The average porting process takes 2–3 business days, but complex cases can take up to 5 business days.
+The BTP website (https://btp.sx/) is the official source for telecommunications regulations in Sint Maarten.

-To handle number portability effectively, you'll need to implement a solution that can dynamically determine the correct carrier for a given number.
-This might involve querying a database or using a third-party service.
-Failing to account for number portability can lead to routing errors and failed calls.
+Implement a solution that dynamically determines the correct carrier for a given number to handle number portability effectively.
+This involves querying a database or using a third-party service.
+Failing to account for number portability leads to routing errors and failed calls.
+For businesses sending SMS to US numbers, review the 10DLC SMS registration requirements for compliant messaging.

 Regulatory Compliance: Staying Up-to-Date with BTP Regulations